 And if you're looking to generate an income, find a way to help people with that passion.
 If you can share something you love AND help solve a problem for someone – you're golden.

-In the meantime, be sure to check out my recommended products for blogging.
+Be sure to check out my recommended products for blogging as well.

 If you create a blog or are a new blogger, please share the URL in the comments!
 I'd love to check out your blog